Released July 1, 2019

 Click here for a short video (2:05) about node-based licensing.

-Add an Additional Polling Engine for SAM that does not require an extra license
+Add Additional Polling Engines that do not require extra licenses

-With a node-based SAM license, you can add an Additional Polling Engine (APE) that does not require an extra license.
-By distributing polling away from the main polling engine, you can improve your monitoring capacity, boost the Orion Web Console performance, and help ensure high availability.
+With a node-based SAM license, you can add Additional Polling Engines (APEs) that do not require extra licenses.
+By distributing polling away from the Main Polling Engine, you can improve your monitoring capacity, boost the Orion Web Console performance, and help ensure high availability.

-The SAM APE benefits from the latest Orion Installer which allows for easier upgrades and less management of the APE.
+The latest Orion Installer allows for easier upgrades and less management of individual APEs.

-To add the APE after applying the main SAM license:
+To add an APE after applying the main SAM license: